marcorossi5/mg5_exam/day2/ex4/README.md

 <img src="K_factor_LO_PS.png" alt="K-factor LO+PS LO" width="400"/>
 </div>

 Note: the K factor is consistent with 1.
-Therefore, the shower does not give much contribution to the cross section, but it generates unweighted events, as opposite to the fixed order computation.
+LO and LO+PS, indeed, should have the same inclusive cross section.

 The K-factor is the ratio between NLO and LO results: